 For the lasagna:

-- Preheat oven to 350F.
-Bring a large pot of salted water to a boil.
+- If using no-boil noodles, proceed to step 3.
+If using noodles that need to be cooked, bring a large pot of salted water to a boil.
+(A splash of olive oil helps prevent the noodles from sticking together!)
 Add noodles and cook just until al dente.
-Drain and rinse with cold water.
+Drain and set aside.

-- Meanwhile, heat oil over medium heat in a large skillet.
-Once hot, add zucchini, mushrooms, and a pinch of salt and pepper.
-Sauté for 5 minutes or until softened.
-Add spinach and peas and sauté for another 5 minutes.
+- While the noodles boil, cook the veggies.
+Heat oil over medium heat in a large skillet.
+Once hot, add zucchini and mushrooms plus a pinch of salt and pepper.
+Cook for 5 minutes, stirring often, until softened.
+Add spinach and sauté for another 3-5 minutes.
 Remove pan from heat.

 - Add 1 heaping cup of marinara to the bottom of a 9x13 inch baking dish, spreading it evenly.
 Top with about 4 noodles (3 lengthwise and 1 widthwise to cover the gap at the end, depending on the size).